 Historically, women required permission from their husband or father before most actions.
 Today, women are still often identified by their relationship to or comparison with men as a means of lending them legitimacy, but this implies that the woman cannot stand on her own experiences and accomplishments.

-- · Wife of, mother of, female version of, etc. - Don't qualify gender when it's not necessary ex.
-A woman doctor, a woman attorney, a woman senator. - Asking questions like "What does your husband think of you running?"
+- Wife of, mother of, female version of, etc. - Don't qualify gender when it's not necessary.
+Ex.: A woman doctor, a woman attorney, a woman senator, a woman judge. - "What does your husband think of your nomination?"